 In the case of reversible binding, the ratio of plasma input compartmental model parameters k2 and k3 is often assumed to represent binding potential.
-However, in some cases k2/k3 cannot be reliably determined, and VT can be shown to correlate better with the protein concentration (Zanotti-Fregonara, 2014).
+However, in some cases k2/k3 cannot be reliably determined, and VT can be shown to correlate better with the protein concentration (Zanotti-Fregonara and Bottlaender, 2014).

 Garfinkel D. Computer modeling, complex biological systems, and their simplifications.
 Am J Physiol.
 1980; 239: R1-R6. doi: 10.1152/ajpregu.1980.239.1.R1.

 Graham MM.
 Model simplification: complexity versus reduction.
 Circulation 1985; 72: IV63-IV68.
 PMID: 4053329.

 Gunn R (1996).
 Mathematical modelling and identifiability applied to positron emission tomography data.
 PhD thesis, University of Warwick.

 Huesman RH, Coxson PG.
 Consolidation of common parameters from multiple fits in dynamic PET data analysis.
 IEEE Trans Med Imaging 1997; 16(5): 675-683. doi: 10.1109/42.640758.